Conformal Structure of Autonomous Leray-Lions Equations in the Plane and Linearisation by Hodograph Transform: Main results

+In fact the proofs of Theorem \ref{thm:Main0} and Theorem \ref{thm:Main} show that the conformal Beltrami coefficient $\mu$ is unique up to post-composition by conformal maps.
+Moreover it is independent of $u$.
+Note that on the other the conformal structure \emph{depends} on $u$.

-\begin{Prop} Let $\Om\subset \C$ be a finitely connected bounded domain.
+\begin{Prop} Let $\Om\subset N$ be a finitely connected bounded domain.
 Let $N,\eta,\Phi$ and $F$ be given as in Theorem \ref{thm:Main}.
-Let $\mathcal{D}$ be a circular Koebe domain conformally equivalent to $\Om$.
+Let $\mathcal{D}$ be a bounded Koebe domain conformally equivalent to $\Om$.
 Then every non-constant continuous bounded solution $F\in W^{1,2}_{loc}$ of